Jaseci-Labs/jaseci/docs/docs/internals/spec/codebase.md

 - There are inline abilities and ability elements
 - Any time theres a change to the language validate the prism in docs
 - Need to think about deallocation with spawn commands
+- Null Ok only valid in proper expressions, not in type hints, or class inheritance for example

 ### Roadmap and design principles

 - Need black like standard pass for formatting
 - Need type checking infrance analyses

 ### Design changes to apply